The MOSAIC Team

 Cardiovascular Health, Nutrition and Physical Activity Manager

 Quartermus oversees the quality improvement (QI) component of the cooperative agreement and ensures that QI-related grant objectives are met.
-She is the acting manager of the Cardiovascular Health, Nutrition and Physical Activity Section in the MDHHS Division of Chronic Disease and Injury Control (DCDIC) and has more than five years’ experience working on federal grants, including — but not limited to — the CDC 13051 and the 14222 cooperative agreements for integrated chronic disease work and the U.S. Department of Agriculture SNAP-Ed program.3
+She is the manager of the Cardiovascular Health, Nutrition and Physical Activity Section in the MDHHS Division of Chronic Disease and Injury Control (DCDIC) and has worked with a number of federal grants, including the CDC 13051 and the 14222 cooperative agreements for integrated chronic disease work and the U.S. Department of Agriculture SNAP-Ed program.3

 Beth Anderson, MPH

 Anderson provides oversight for data management projects and supervises the program coordinator and registry manager, the stroke data analyst, the evaluation consultant, and the EMS stroke quality improvement coordinator.
 She has more than a decade of experience in public health, including asthma, cardiovascular health, oral health, cancer genomics, and diabetes.
 In her position as manager of the Chronic Disease Epidemiology Section (CDES) in the MDHHS Lifecourse Epidemiology and Genomics Division (LEGD), she oversees epidemiologic work in chronic disease and genomics epidemiology.
 She supervises evaluation for the MDHHS Asthma Program and oversees epidemiologists working directly on surveillance components of the 18154 and 18175 CDC integrated chronic disease projects.

 Justin Allen, BA, EMT-P